Welcome to today's edition of the Rush 24-7 podcast.

 That show's hard enough to look at with Rosie on it.

-Plus Hillary's in a pink pantsuit for crank.
+Plus, Hillary's in a pink pantsuit for crank.

-How many pants suits does she have?
+How many pantsuits does she have?

 And the audience got free copies of the reprint of It Takes the Village.

-Anyway, greetings, uh, ladies and gentlemen, and welcome.
+Anyway, greetings, ladies and gentlemen, and welcome.

-It's Rush Limbaugh, coming to you today from high atop, the EIB building in Midtown Manhattan.
+It's Rush Limbaugh coming to you today from High Atop, the EIB building in Midtown Manhattan.

-Uh, you know, there's no news of this is this is actually crazy.
+You know, there's no news of this.

-I got an email today from Gretchen Carlson, uh, who is the uh co-host of Fox and Friends, uh, and she said, Hey Rush, uh, my mom heard you on the radio yesterday talking about the Miss USA stuff.
+And she said, hey, Rush, my mom heard you on the radio yesterday talking about the Miss USA stuff.

-Uh Gretchen writes, as a former Miss America, the two pageants are markedly different.
+Gretchen writes, as a former Miss America, the two pageants are markedly different.

 Miss America actually stays busy all year doing speeches, talking about her platform and performing her talent.